 You can take out personal loans after going through bankruptcy.
 Even with the credit hit taken in a bankruptcy, most filers have access to loans shortly after a discharge.
 Finding a decent interest rate is the challenging part of the process.

 With bad credit, a payday loan may seem like your only option.
 Just be sure to pause and reconsider your actions.
-If relying on high-risk cash advance lenders is what sent you into your first bankruptcy, another round of loans could land you in the same spot.
+If relying on a high-risk cash advance payday lender is what sent you into your first bankruptcy, another round of loans could land you in the same spot.

 A second Chapter 7 bankruptcy filing probably won’t provide a life.
 People who have filed for Chapter 7 must wait eight years from their last filing date to try again.